Date of Award

 The pre-test/post-test scores indicate that the participants learned the basic theology of pastoral care to dying patients and their families.
 There was enthusiastic verbal affirmation of the process, including the desire to repeat the project for a longer period of time.
 Individual growth of the vast majority of the participants, as a result of the project, has resulted in better care of the patients and more job satisfaction for the participants.

 Floyd, Terry Pinkney, "Empowering clinical staff to provide spiritual care for patients with life limiting illness and their family members under hospice cleveland county care" (2014).
-Divinity Projects.
-Paper 4.
+Doctor of Ministry Projects.
+4.